vikas0/Demo-android-vikaspandey/README.md

 1) mvvm design pattern
 2) dagger 2 for dependency Injection
 3) Language is kotline
-4) paging, databinding librries feom android jetpack
+4) paging, databinding libraries feom android jetpack
 5) Room database and live data for reactiveness
 6) coroutines for asyn tasks
 7) androidx test library for android test and junit 4 for unit test, mockito for mocking dependencies in test classes